Skip to main content

 It enables integrators to offer custom login experiences while benefiting from high-security key management and seamless wallet orchestration.

-Whether you need a branded login interface, integration with an existing SSO, or support for modern authentication flows (social login, OTP, passkeys), Keyban Auth adapts to your needs with minimal integration effort.
+Whether you need a branded login interface, integration with an existing SSO, or support for modern authentication flows like social login (e.g., Google) or OTP, Keyban Auth adapts to your needs with minimal integration effort.

 You can fully customize the login interface using secure components like KeybanInput, which ensures sensitive data is isolated in secure iframes, and useKeybanAuth hook for authentication logic, adapting them to your design system and branding while maintaining the highest security standards.